itsme2417/PolyMind/README.md

 - `imagegeneration/checkpoint_name`: Specifies the filename of the SD checkpoint for comfyui.
 - `file_input/chunk_size`: Specifies the token count per segment for text chunking.
 Equivalent to amount of context used per RAG message.
 - `file_input/raw_input`: If set to true, the user's message is used as the query for the semantic search, otherwise an LLM generated query is used.
+- `file_input/retrieval_count`: Number of chunks to use from the RAG results.
 - `image_input/backend`: If set to `moondream`, will use the moondream model on cpu, if set to `llama.cpp` will use the llama.cpp server running at `URI`.
 - `Plugins`: A list containing the name of enabled plugins, Names should match the folder names in `plugins` and `module_name` from their `manifest.json`.
 ## Donations